What is Model Context Protocol (MCP)? A Guide for Product Managers

 In other words, MCP turns integrations from "months of custom builds" into "minutes of tool discovery."

-👉 Unified.to offers a hosted MCP server that already provides 20k+ real-time tools across 330+ integrations.
+👉 Unified.to offers a hosted MCP server with 22,566 real-time tools across 460+ integrations—the largest MCP tool catalog available.
 You can scope it down to the 5–20 tools an LLM can realistically handle (given model limits), mask sensitive fields before they ever reach the model, and keep all requests in-region (US/EU/AU).
 For PMs, this means you don't need to spin up or maintain separate servers per vendor—you get breadth out of the box, while still narrowing the surface area for each workflow.

 Unified API vs. Unified MCP